Skip to Main Content

 Understand the Task

 To get started, read your assignment carefully.
 Make sure you understand the task before starting your research.
-Consult the "Decode an Assignment" box for tips.
+Once you select a topic, conduct some preliminary research to decide how to proceed and shape your inquiry.
+There are many resources available to help you:

 • Writing Center tutors can help you think through an assignment